codeformuenster/muenster-jetzt/README.md

 ## Deployment

-We deploy the master branch to a staging environment at https://staging.muenster-jetzt.de
+We use GitHub Actions and docker-compose to deploy the master branch to a staging environment at https://staging.muenster-jetzt.de

+### Staging deployment

+Each run of workflow [workflow 'Build and deploy'] on branch `master` builds and pushes container images [`docker.io/muenster-jetzt-frontend:master`](https://hub.docker.com/r/codeformuenster/muenster-jetzt-frontend) and [`docker.io/muenster-jetzt-api:master`](https://hub.docker.com/r/codeformuenster/muenster-jetzt-api).
+Then it deploys them in on our staging server environment.

+### Production deployment

+**to be implemented**

 ## Dev Setup
 ### Intro